9 Amazing Things to Do in Isabela Island Galapagos (Isla Isabela)

 - Don’t use flash when photographing

-To know about all the rules you can check out this official website on Galapagos conservation.
+To know about all the rules, you can check out this official website on Galapagos conservation.

-It would be great if we get the habit and will continue to follow these instructions on how to respect the environment and live in peace with nature.
+It would be great if we get the habit and continue to follow these instructions on how to respect the environment and live in peace with nature.

-Isabela Island Galapagos Frequently Asked Questions
+Isabela Island, Galapagos Frequently Asked Questions

 What is special about Isabela Island?

-Also, make sure you watch your feet because you may be stepping into the black marine iguana also hanging out on the jetty careless of the human presence.
+Also, make sure you watch your feet because you may be stepping into the black marine iguana, also hanging out on the jetty, careless of the human presence.

-Can you stay on Isabela Island Galapagos?
+Can you stay on Isabela Island, Galapagos?

 Of course.
 Make sure you stay for a few days and enjoy all the incredible tours available.